 Is the shift in Pakistan’s military doctrine a case of too little, too late?

-You can join the discussion or post your questions beforehand in the comments section below.
+You can join the discussion or post your questions below this post.